culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/process-overview.Rmd

 ## Challenge: What does this all mean for me?

-Based on what you have seen, discuss with your group what are the key things to consider when selecting objects for photogrammetry, and deciding how to create a setup for photographing the object or environment.
+Based on what you have seen,
+reflect on what are the
+key things to consider when selecting objects for photogrammetry.

+Which of the objects you work with would be the best candidates for photogrammetry and which would not be ideal?

 ::::

-## Lessons for acquisition
+## Acquisition tips

 - Capture images with good texture.
 - Avoid completely texture-less, transparent and reflective images.
 The computer will have difficulty finding and matching features.
-- If the scene does not contain enough texture itself, you could place additional background objects, such as posters, etc.
+- If the scene does not contain enough texture itself, you could place additional background objects, such as posters, newspapers, small objects etc.
-Structure reconstruction
-Load all extracted features from an initial pair of images.
-Builds a projection of the points in 3D space by using the camera position.